By Gérard Lebel, C.Ss.R.

 On 24 October 1672, the brothers decided to share their farm.
 Louis took the 2 arpents on the side of the widow Chartier with the house at the bottom of the coast, near the shore, the one they had built together on the 2 arpents belonging to Germain.
 That's why Louis kept half an acre more.
 Germain had as neighbor Pierre Maillou dit Desmoulins.

 Surprisingly, the 14 August 1673, the Lepage sell their land to Hospitallers of Quebec through Nicolas Huot said St-Laurent, prosecutor.
-Surveyor Jean Guyon measured the 4 arpents de front « at the northern passage of the said isle, on which is found six arpents and half ... of clear land an acre and half of timber felled with a body of house " .Price of this sale sale: 415 books tournaments.
+Surveyor Jean Guyon measured the 4 arpents de front « at the northern passage of the said isle on which is met six arpents and half ... of net land an acre and half of timber felled with a body of house » .Price of this sale sale: 415 books tournaments.
 Germain continued to operate the same farm, it seems.
 On the 1er August 1677, the Hospitallers granted him a land of 3 arpents abreast at St. Francis, south of the island.
 In 1689, Germain has a barn there.

 The 1681 census gives Louis Martineau as Germain's neighbor.
 This one has 1 rifle, 12 horned beasts, 50 arpents in culture.
 A success!
 Our ancestor will stay on the island until 1696, 32 years.

 The 10 June 1686, to "Ste-Anne of Little Cape"Exceptional meeting at the house of Pierre Gagnon, husband of Barbe Fortin.
-A skewer of influential figures encircled the table where the notary Jacob read René Lepage's marriage contract with Mr. Magdeleine Gagnon.
-On one side, the whole Lepage clan: Germain, René, Louis, Constance, etc .; on the other, the grandparents Pierre Gagnon and his wife, Julien Fortin and Geneviève Gamache, the Gagnon brothers and sisters, uncles and aunts, cousins and cousins, Jean Le Picard, a bourgeois merchant from Quebec City.
+A skewer of influential figures encircled the table where the notary Jacob read René Lepage's marriage contract with Mr.-Magdeleine Gagnon.
+On the one hand, the whole Lepage clan: Germain, Rene, Louis, Constance, etc .; on the other, the grandparents Pierre Gagnon and his wife, Julien Fortin and Geneviève Gamache, the Gagnon brothers and sisters, uncles and aunts, cousins and cousins, Jean Le Picard, a bourgeois merchant from Quebec City.
 Even Robert Gagnon, a distant cousin living on the island of Orleans, had come to attend the ceremony.
 Add " Philiples Clement said from the topSquire; de Varenne, captain of infantry; Claude de Ramsay, squire, sieur du Just, lieutenant captain ofMonsieur de Troyes, Jacques François Chevalier ", lieutenant in this company, and Joseph de Cabanac, squire.
 How to explain the presence of this military elite?
 Perhaps she came to recommend to St. Anne the military situation of the country.